BIRDSgroup/MultiPopPred/README.md

 # MultiPopPred

-This is the official repository of the manuscript "" by Ritwiz Kamal and Manikandan Narayanan.
+This is the official repository of the manuscript "MultiPopPred: Improved Disease Risk Prediction in the South Asian Population" by Ritwiz Kamal and Manikandan Narayanan.

 ## License Preamble